priyank-p/reminder-app/docs/tools.md

   - `tools/check-migration-version`: checks if `MIGRATION_VERSION` version was bumped
   when the migration files were changed.
+  The `tools/version.js` file needs to be updated if this tools throws error.
   - `tools/dev-server`: runs the dev-server.
   - `tools/migration-status.js`: exports a `Boolean` that indicated weather migrations are needed to be performed or not.